This information will help you get ready for your colonoscopy using a Sutab bowel prep kit. Your doctor will give you a prescription for the kit.

 A colonoscopy is an exam of the inside of your colon (large intestine).
 It’s done by a gastroenterologist (GAS-troh-EN-teh-RAH-loh-jist).
 A gastroenterologist is a doctor who treats problems with digestion.
-They’re also called a GI specialist.
+A gastroenterologist is also called a GI specialist.

 The GI specialist will use a colonoscope to see the inside of your colon.
-This is a flexible tube with a camera on the end.
+A colonoscope is a flexible tube with a camera on the end.
 The images will appear on a video monitor.
-During your colonoscopy, your GI specialist can:

 Your colon must be empty for your colonoscopy.
 Your GI specialist may not be able to see polyps or other problems if there’s stool (poop) inside your colon.
-You may need to have another colonoscopy if this happens.
+If this happens, you may need to have another colonoscopy.

 You will get anesthesia before your colonoscopy starts.
-Anesthesia is medication to make you sleep during your procedure.
+Anesthesia is medicine to make you sleep during your procedure.

 Ask about your medicines